 8. Visit the Bridge Street Town Centre

-If you want a more relaxing day where you wander around without much purpose, you should go to the Bridge Street Town Centre.
-In this area you will be able to shop until your heart’s content, and you can enjoy the many amazing restaurants in the area.
+If you want a more relaxing day to wander around you should go to the Bridge Street Town Centre.
+In this area, you will be able to shop to your heart’s content, and you can enjoy the many amazing restaurants in the area.
 There is also a 14 screen movie theater here.

 9. Head to the Benton H. Wilcoxon Ice Complex

 The Benton H. Wilcoxon Ice Complex is a great place for ice skaters of all levels to have some fun.
 There are two Olympic sized rinks for you to check out.
 The complex hosts several skating competitions and hockey games throughout the year.